netuitive-community-packages/netuitive-packages-aws-elb/README.md

 #netuitive.packages.aws.elb 1.3.0

+For detailed information on this package, please refer to the [online documentation](https://help.app.netuitive.com/Content/Misc/Datasources/AWS/new_aws_datasource.htm).

 ##Release History

 ###Version 1.3.0

 * Added ELB-specific element detail page.
 * Changed "sum" to "avg" on summary dashboard widgets.
 * Updated 2 widgets on summary dashboard that were still using obsolete metrics.